dannymendiola/sidekick/README.md

 ## ✨ Getting started

 ⚠️ This is a work in progress, and missing key features.
-If you're here for a functional app, please check again later
+If you're here for a functional app, please check again later.

 You can access the latest deployed version of the app at sidekick.dannymendiola.com

-To run locally, [contribute](#🛠%EF%B8%8F-contributing), or just to poke around, you can always run straight from the source:
+If you'd like to contribute, or run the entire app locally, you can always get it straight from the source:

 1. Install [Git](https://git-scm.com/downloads) and [Node](https://nodejs.org/en) if necessary
 2. Open a terminal in the folder where you'd like to download Sidekick, and run: